panford/BiTrade-Graphs/README.md

    cd BiTrade-Graphs
    ```

-2. Install the dependencies.
+2. Install dependencies.
-Dependencies used in our experiments can be install using either the requirements.txt or environments.yml files.
-Steps to follow are shown below.//
+Dependencies used in our experiments can be installed using either the requirements.txt or environments.yml files.
+Follow any of the steps that follows to set up the environment.
-   1.

    ```sh
    pip install -r requirements.txt
    ```
-  2.

    ```sh
    conda create -f environment.yml conda activate bitgraph_env